Let us begin with a number that should stop every conversation in America. Yet it provokes only silence, deflection, or rehearsed outrage.

 It is the cold, clear, undeniable arithmetic of what happens to children who grow up without fathers — measured across millions of cases and decades of data.
 It produces the same answer every time.

-The absence of fathers is the single strongest predictor of poverty, educational failure, criminal involvement, and the perpetuation of the cycle into the next generation.
+The absence of fathers is the single strongest predictor of poverty, educational failure, criminal involvement, and the cycle repeating into the next generation.
 Every other policy intervention — every program, every initiative, every billion-dollar government effort — is a band-aid applied to a severed artery.

 How did the Black family survive 246 years of slavery and 100 years of Jim Crow — only to collapse in 60 years of government assistance and cultural permission?

 A puzzle master looks at that timeline and identifies the variable that changed.
 The family did not collapse under oppression.
-It collapsed when two things happened simultaneously: the government made fatherlessness profitable and the culture made fatherlessness acceptable.
+It collapsed when two things happened at the same time — the government made fatherlessness profitable and the culture made fatherlessness acceptable.

 Reverse both variables.
 Remove the financial penalty for marriage.
 Restore the cultural expectation that men raise their children.